meliani/Career-Center/README.md

 ## Charts

-We use ApexCharts to visualize data

-### Anounced Internships per Program
+- *Anounced Internships per Program*
     A chart that shows the number of internships announced per program

-### Projects participation by department
+- *Projects participation by department*
     A chart that shows the number of projects per department

-### Internships per department
+- *Internships per department*
     A chart that shows the number of internships per department

-### Internships per program
+- *Internships per program*
     A chart that shows the number of internships per program

-### Intenships distribution by department
+- *Intenships distribution by department*
     A chart that shows the number of internships per department

-### Internships distribution by city
+- *Internships distribution by city*
     A chart that shows the number of internships per city

-### Internships distribution by country
+- *Internships distribution by country*
     A chart that shows the number of internships per country

-### Internships distribution by company
+- *Internships distribution by company*
     A chart that shows the number of internships per company

-### Internships by end date
+- *Internships by end date*
     A chart that shows the number of internships by end date

-### Assigned supervisors per department
+- *Assigned supervisors per department*
     A chart that shows the number of assigned supervisors per department

 ## Emails